 Whilst it is important that training providers should talk to employers about the business impact their training and support service has, the new schemes and incentives launched by the government do also provide an opportunity to reach out to employers who aren’t necessarily looking to recruit long-term – to provide a ‘socially responsible’ opportunity to a young person.

-As the saying goes, ‘we are in unprecedented times’.
 Everyone knows someone that has been furloughed, is facing redundancy or out of work.
 These schemes can give a young person the chance they need to gain new skills that could set them up over the long-term, even if that employer is unlikely to offer a job at the end.

 Offering a traineeship, for example, with no financial contribution to the business, plus a £1,000 payment to cover supervision costs could be enough of an incentive for an employer to give someone a taste of work and a chance to learn a role, when they might not otherwise have done so.